 If a crime occurs or you’re a victim of a crime, you should report it to the Canadian Embassy of Kinshasa.

-What Should I Take To the Democratic Republic of the Congo?
+What Should I Take to the Democratic Republic of the Congo?

 When you’re planning your trip to the DRC, there are some things you should consider taking with you.